Philodendron selloum 'Sun Red' Indoor Care and Propagation Guide

 Philodendron selloum 'Sun Red' Problems

 Philodendron Sun Red problems are loss of leaf color, yellow leaves, dropping leaves, brown leaf tips and edges, rotting, pests and diseases among others.
-Continue reading for more on these problems and how to fix them.
+Keep reading for more on these problems and how to fix them.

 Diseases

-Isolate the affected plant to prevent spread to the rest of the houseplants and spray it with a fungicidal solution.
+Philodendron Sun Red is prone to powdery mildew and leaf spot disease which are promoted by overwet conditions coupled with poor air circulation.
+Isolate the affected plant to prevent spread to the rest of the plants and spray it with a fungicidal solution as directed by the manufacturer.
 Ensure to cover the entire plant; the leaves and the stems.

 To prevent future infestation, avoid wetting the foliage and water from the bottom instead.
-Also ensure that there is good air circulation for the plant.
+In addition, ensure that there is good air circulation for the plant to discourage these diseases.

 Pests